raspberrypilearning/sweet-shop-reaction-game/worksheet.md

 # Sweet Shop Reaction Game

 Some penny sweets or candy can make great input devices for a game using a Raspberry Pi.
 Let's turn a squidgy sweet into an input button for your Raspberry Pi.
-You will then create a quick reaction game in Scratch that counts how many times in 10 seconds a player can squeeze your sweet input device!
+You will then create a quick reaction game in Scratch that counts how many times seconds a player can squeeze your sweet input device in ten seconds!

 ## Create a sweet munching sprite